Amos

 Five Visions and the Confrontation at Bethel (Chapters 7–9:10)

-The final section presents five visions of judgment, interspersed with a dramatic narrative:
+The final section presents five visions of judgment, interspersed with a narrative episode:

 Epilogue of Restoration (9:11–15)

-The book closes with an unexpected turn toward hope.
-God promises to raise up the fallen tent of David, restore the fortunes of His people, and plant them in their land never to be uprooted again.
-This passage is quoted by James at the Jerusalem Council (Acts 15:16-17) as finding its fulfillment in the inclusion of the Gentiles in God's people through Christ.
+The book closes with a turn toward hope.
+God promises to raise up the fallen tent of David, restore the fortunes of His people, and plant them in their land so that they will never be uprooted again.
+James quotes this passage at the Jerusalem Council (Acts 15:16-17), finding its fulfillment in the inclusion of the Gentiles among God's people through Christ.

 Key Themes